 During the past three years we have launched two products with the potential to change medical practice.
 SENSUS, our wearable transcutaneous electrical nerve stimulator indicated for management of chronic pain, and the only device cleared by the FDA for use during sleep, was launched in early 2013.
+Revenues from SENSUS were approximately \$200,000 in 2013 and were \$256,000 for the quarter ended June 30, 2014.
 We market SENSUS to physicians managing patients with painful diabetic neuropathy, or PDN, and other forms of chronic pain.
-The prevalence of PDN is 16-26% of people with diabetes representing a 3-5 million patient group.
+The prevalence of PDN is 16% to 26% of people with diabetes representing a three to five million patient group.
 We are building demand by contracting with independent durable medical equipment, or DME, suppliers employing sales representatives who detail physicians.
 Physician prescriptions are fulfilled by the DME suppliers who maintain a stock of SENSUS devices and consumables

 NC-stat DPNCheck, our point-of-care neuropathy test for accurate and cost-effective screening, diagnosing and monitoring of peripheral neuropathies such as diabetic peripheral neuropathy, was launched in late 2011.
-Revenues were approximately \$1.3 million in 2013 and were \$278,000 for the quarter ended March 31, 2014.
+Revenues were approximately \$1.3 million in 2013 and were \$360,000 for the quarter ended June 30, 2014.
 Our sales efforts in the U.S. market are focused on Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
 For Medicare Advantage providers, we believe that NC-stat DPNCheck presents a compelling clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of neuropathy provided by NC-stat DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-Outside of the U.S. we are working with Omron Healthcare on obtaining regulatory approval in Japan and launch of NC-stat DPNCheck in that market is now targeted for the second quarter of 2014.
-Other attractive international market opportunities include China where we are also working with Omron Healthcare, and the Middle East and Mexico which we are addressing with local distributors.
+Outside of the U.S. we are working with Omron Healthcare.
+We received regulatory approval in Japan during the second quarter of 2014 and expect to launch NC-stat DPNCheck in that market during the third quarter of 2014.
+Other attractive international market opportunities include China where we are also working with Omron Healthcare and the Middle East and Mexico which we are addressing with local distributors.

 We manage our historical neurodiagnostics business, centered on the ADVANCE System, for cash flow and not growth.
-This business generated \$3.8 million in revenue during 2013 and \$858,000 for the quarter ended March 31, 2014 and has few direct cash operating expenses.
+This business generated \$3.8 million in revenue during 2013 and \$728,000 for the quarter ended June 30, 2014 and has few direct cash operating expenses.
 We expect this line of our business will continue to decline in the future.